Geometric Ramsey Interferometry with a Tripod Scheme

 In conclusion, we have explored a geometric Ramsey interferometer based on a tripod scheme.
-This interferometer reduces to a two-level system in the dark-state subspace but can also be viewed as connecting the three internal ground-bare states in a configuration with multi-input-output ports .
-We showed that the phase accumulation during the free-evolution time is due to a geometric scalar potential that encapsulates the kinetic energy difference of the bare states.
-Because these states are time-independent, geometric manipulations of quantum states are generally more robust than their dynamical counterparts.
+This interferometer reduces to a two-level system in the dark-state subspace but can also be viewed as connecting the three internal ground-bare states in a configuration with multiple input-output ports.
+We show that the phase accumulation during the free-evolution time is due to a geometric scalar potential that encapsulates the kinetic energy difference of the bare states.
+Because these states are time independent, geometric manipulations of quantum states are generally more robust than their dynamical counterparts.
 This robustness can be translated here to an interferometer that is insensitive to the mean velocity of the atomic ensemble, making it suitable for possible applications in quantum simulations and computing, and atomtronics circuits \cite{Wang2018DarkStateOpticalLattice, Kubala2021OpticalLatticeForTripod, Tsui2020StroboscopicOL,Frazer20221DArrays,amico2021roadmap}.

 In the future, other types of interferometers, such as Ramsey-Bord\'e interferometers \cite{borde1984optical,borde1989atomic} or Mach-Zehnder interferometers \cite{PhysRevLett.67.181} can be envisioned using similar geometric approaches.
-The former can be utilised for precision measurements of the photon recoil shift to determine the fine-structure constant \cite{parker2018measurement,morel2020determination}, while the latter can serve for inertial sensing applications such as gravimetry \cite{menoret2018gravity}, gradiometry \cite{rosi2014precision}, or tests of the equivalence principle \cite{asenbaum2020atom}, to name a few.
-Finally, the inherent slow response time of adiabatic transformation can be addressed using shortcuts to adiabaticity schemes \cite{PhysRevA.95.043608}, enabling the implementation of large-area interferometry \cite{PhysRevLett.115.103001}.
+The former can be utilized for precision measurements of the photon recoil shift to determine the fine-structure constant \cite{parker2018measurement,morel2020determination}, while the latter can serve for inertial sensing applications such as gravimetry \cite{menoret2018gravity}, gradiometry \cite{rosi2014precision}, or tests of the equivalence principle \cite{asenbaum2020atom}, to name a few.
+Finally, the inherent slow response time of adiabatic transformation can be addressed using shortcuts to adiabaticity schemes \cite{PhysRevA.95.043608}, enabling the implementation of large-area interferometers \cite{PhysRevLett.115.103001}.

 The authors thank Du Jinyi and Lucas Gabardos for careful reading of the manuscript.
-This work was supported by the CQT/MoE funding Grant No. R-710-002-016-271, the Singapore Ministry of Education Academic Research Fund Tier2 Grant No. MOE-T2EP50220-0008, and the Temasek Laboratories Grant No. TLSP23-08.
+This work was supported by the CQT/MoE (Grant No. R-710-002-016-271), the Singapore Ministry of Education Academic Research Fund Tier2 (Grant No. MOE-T2EP50220-0008), and the Temasek Laboratories (Grant No. TLSP23-08).